Sores on your head or scalp can hurt and may be embarrassing. Unless you're skilled at taking back-of-the-head selfies, they also can be hard to see.

 These tiny bugs don't usually cause head sores themselves.
 But they can make your scalp very itchy.
 And scratching can lead to painful and even infected sores.
 If you have lice, you may notice their eggs (about the size of pinhead) attached firmly to shafts of hair.
 You also may see the bugs, which are about the size of a sesame seed.

-Special over-the-counter shampoos may be enough to get rid of them.
+Special over-the-counter shampoos or lotions may be enough to get rid of them.
 Talk to your doctor about other treatments if shampoos don't do the trick.

 Ringworm is not a real worm.
 It's a common infection caused by a fungus.
 Ringworm goes by different names depending on where it is on your body.
 It's known as jock itch and athlete's foot.
 When it's on your head, it's called tinea capitis.
 It causes patches of itchy skin and hair loss that may get worse over time.
 You also may get a painful, pus-filled sore called a kerion on your scalp.